amanelis/vacuum/README.md

 1) Clone the repository and `bundle` with ruby 1.9.3

 2) Should not have to run any migrations of any sort to get going.
-Start the server and get going.
+Start your server:

 	thin start